 While routers, in general, can be notoriously finicky, you have a lot more to gain from purchasing this router than you have to use.
 It’s both inexpensive and packed with useful features, and in the vast majority of cases, it does its job well.
 It’s a good router for gaming, too, and it’ll support several family members gaming at once.

-In this review, we’ll be looking at the TP-LINK AC1750, a smart wi-fi router that’s packed full of useful features.
-As our technology continues to grow and change, even our wi-fi routers, once delegated only to spreading wireless signals, can do so much more.
+In this review, we’ll be looking at the TP-LINK AC1750, a smart Wi-Fi router that’s packed full of useful features.
+As our technology continues to grow and change, even our Wi-Fi routers, once delegated only to spreading wireless signals, can do much more.

-If you’re looking for a router that can do much more than simply project a signal, this should be an option on your list.
-In the sections below, we’ll go over the benefits and drawbacks of using this type of router, all of the extra things it can do, and whether we believe it’s worth buying.
+If you’re looking for a router that can do much more than simply project a signal, this should be a choice on your list.
+In the sections below, we’ll go over the benefits and downsides of using this type of router, all of the extra things it can do, and whether we believe it’s worth buying.
 Read on to learn more!

 |Wi-Fi Technology||AC1750 Dual-Band|

 |Wi-Fi Speed||AC1750 (450 Mbps 2.4 GHz, 1300 Mbps 5 GHz)|